 - Planning a job safety analysis with a template from Lumiform’s comprehensive template library.

 - Generate real-time data on work processes.
-Thus, safety is made measurable and processes are constantly optimized based on data.
+Thus, safety becomes measurable, and you constantly optimize processes based on data.

 - Gain an overview of employee safety immediately with the help of the results.